benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 - Reproducing big data/compute research is hard
 - Making sure that source code works on other people's computers is hard (but not really our job - most licenses absolve us)
-- Technology for data and figures URIs not yet widely available
-- All of this is time consuming and distracts from what our culture currently values most - more publication!
+- All of this is time consuming and distracts from what our culture currently values most - more quality publications

 ========================================================
 <img src="figures/VictoriaStoddenIASSISTJune2010-reasons.png" alt="alt text" width="800">